 In order for your program of study to qualify, it must be:

 - Delivered at an eligible post-secondary institution; and for which the completion of secondary school studies, or the equivalent as recognized by the post secondary institutions or the provincial or territorial ministry of education, is required.

 You may wish to review Indigenous Service Canada BC Region Approved Definitions of the Grade 12 or Equivalent Entrance Requirement

 Bands receive a limited amount of funding for PSSSP and UCEPP each year and there is a high demand for post-secondary funding.
 You may be approved for sponsorship or be put on a waitlist.
 In order to ensure your best chance for funding, contact your Band Education Coordinator well in advance of your application date, make sure your application is complete and submit it on time.

 If I am funded, will all my costs be covered?

-PSSSP/UCEPP funding is intended to provide support but unfortunately does not cover all expenses.
-For example, part-time students do not receive living allowances.
+PSSSP/UCEPP funding is intended to provide support for eligible post-secondary students to access and complete their post-secondary education.
+Different First Nations have different local operating guidelines which may impact your eligibility for funding and the costs that your community may cover.
 Ask your Band what types of expenses are supported and whether a monthly living allowance is available.
 You may wish to seek additional funding to support your education and living expenses.